Now showing items 1-10 of 58

 McLuhan's Method: the Mad Hatter at Tea with Austin and Wittgenstein

 What was McLuhan doing?
 How was he doing it?
 Was it important?
 Within this essay I try to answer those questions by linking what he said and did, and how he did it, with the ways and means of the seemingly dissimilar ...

 Curriculum Vitae of Evan Wm.
 Cameron (31 December 2008)

 Curriculum Vitae of Evan Wm.
 Cameron as of 31 December 2008 (date of retirement from York University).

 Photograph by Joan Evans of EWC in Halliburton, Ontario on or about his fiftieth birthday.

 How Do You Solve a Problem Like Induction?
 Flip a Coin, Twice if Needed

 A simple solution to Hume's problem of induction, pragmatically construed.

-Photograph of Evan Wm.
-Cameron (2002, Film Department, Faculty of Fine Arts, York University, Toronto, Ontario)
+Photograph of EWC (2002, Film Department, Faculty of Fine Arts, York University, Toronto, Ontario)

 Photograph by Joan Evans of EWC assessing screenplays of students in the spring of 2001 within his office in the Film Department, Faculty of Fine Arts, York University, overseen by Buster Keaton.